saifhaq/alma/README.md

 The batch size of the data loader is controlled via then`batch_size` argument.
 The number of samples to run the benchmark on is controlled via the `n_samples` argument.
-The `--ipdb` creates a magic breakpoint that throws one into an ipdb debugging session if and wherever an Exception occurs in one's code, makign debugging much easier (see this [blog post](https://medium.com/@oscar-savolainen/my-favourite-python-snippets-794d5653af38)).
+The `--ipdb` creates a magic breakpoint that throws one into an ipdb debugging session if and wherever an Exception occurs in one's code, making debugging much easier (see this [blog post](https://medium.com/@oscar-savolainen/my-favourite-python-snippets-794d5653af38)).

 All of the command line arguments are optional, subject to one using the `parse_benchmark_args` API.
 The defaults are set in `alma/arguments/benchmark_args.py`.
 These include standard arguments for convenience, e.g. `--model-path` for model weight loading, and `--data-dir` for data loading.
-One can of course feed in one's variables straight into the `benchmark_model` API.

 To see all of the arguments, run the following command: